MidnightCommander/website/docs/source-code.md

 * Delete the cleanup branch after merging it into the main branch, and re-create it later with the same name if necessary.
 * The cleanup branch should be merged into the main branch no later than a few weeks before the release, to allow enough time for the changes to be tested by developers and users.

 Sometimes your patches might end up there.
-Don't worry, everything will be fine.
+Do not worry, everything will be fine.

 ## Source tour